The Columbia Business School Essays: Examples + Analysis

 Though there are a series of essays that you must write, you must recognize that they ultimately work together to serve a single purpose: to paint a complete picture of who you are and what you want to accomplish.
 At the end of the day, the admissions committee wants to admit candidates who are well-versed in each aspect of their lives.

-What are the Columbia Business School Essays?
+What Are the Columbia Business School Essays?

 Though the questions are subject to change with every passing year, each Columbia Business School essay typically follows a similar format and theme.
 First-time applicants must submit responses to one short answer question and three essay questions.
 Let’s take a closer look at the themes and format for each of these questions: